 Your dog will likely notice the lack of treat and inform you that they’ve noticed.
-Scaling down rewards is where the opportunity to start on another command comes into play.
+This is a great time to move on to other dog training commands.

 Show your dog that yes, you still have a treat ready for him, but he’s going to need to work for it a little bit more than usual by learning a new command.

 Once you have your dog’s attention again, start teaching the new command and offer the treat as a reward.
 You’ll find that your dog’s initial heartbreak quickly mends.